-By social media game I don’t mean ‘words with friends’ or ‘FarmVille’ I mean looking at social media from a strategic perspective as a numbers game, and aiming to get the ‘high score’ in terms having lots of friends, fans and followers.
-By increasing these circles you are more likely to have your messages, updates and content spread, that will then indirectly impact your page rankings and enable your content to appear more frequently in search results.
+By social media game I don’t mean ‘words with friends’ or ‘FarmVille’ I mean looking at social media from a strategic perspective as a numbers game, and aiming to get the ‘high score’ in terms of having lots of friends, fans and followers.
+By increasing these circles you are more likely to have your messages, updates and content spread, which will then indirectly impact your page rankings and enable your content to appear more frequently in search results.

-Social media channels are an important tool for business just as they are but many might not consider them a large influence of search rankings.
-Currently they allow businesses to show a human side, add additional communication channels, offer exclusive deals to fans and help companies demonstrate thought leadership among other things.
+Social media channels are an important tool for business just as they are but many might not consider them a large influence on search rankings.
+Currently, they allow businesses to show a human side, add additional communication channels, offer exclusive deals to fans and help companies demonstrate thought leadership among other things.
 With Google showing increasing evidence of incorporating social signals into its search algorithm, being socially popular should go hand-in-hand with good SEO.

 This is not a new idea but one that has been accelerated thanks to the recent announcement from Facebook concerning their new search feature.
 If you are looking for a holiday then Facebook will show you results from your friends and extended friends which might include places they loved, hotels they have liked and even attractions they checked in at.
-This makes it hugely important for businesses to embrace the social channels and build up online popularity.
+This makes it hugely important for businesses to embrace social channels and build up online popularity.

-Similarly in Google, you will need to build up your circles in Google+ to ensure you appear for the ever increasing (not provided) generation.
+Similarly in Google, you will need to build up your circles in Google+ to ensure you appear for the ever-increasing (not provided) generation.
 Those that are logged in to Google products, be it Gmail, Analytics or Google + have hidden browsing (resulting in a ‘not provided’ keyword appearing in Analytics data) meaning it’s getting increasingly difficult to find out what people are actually searching.
 If they are logged in their results change to include results that have been +1’d by friends, family and acquaintances meaning you need to be part of that action to show up.